Azure/batch-shipyard/recipes/CNTK-GPU-OpenMPI/README.md

 array which should have a task definition containing:
 * `image` should be the name of the Docker image for this container invocation.
-Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:gpu-openmpi`.
+Since we are not using either the MNIST or CIFAR examples, this can simply be `alfpark/cntk:1.7.2-gpu-openmpi`.
 Please note that the `docker_images` in the Global Configuration should match this image name.
 * `name` is a unique name given to the Docker container instance.
 This is required for Multi-Instance tasks.
+This is not required for running on a single node.
 * `command` should contain the command to pass to the Docker run invocation.
-For this example, we will run the Multigpu Simple2d Example in the `alfpark/cntk:gpu-openmpi` Docker image.
-The application `command` to run would be:
+For this example, we will run the ConvNet MNIST Example that has been modified to run in parallel in the `alfpark/cntk:1.7.2-gpu-openmpi-refdata` Docker image.
+If running on a single node, the application `command` to run would be:
-`"mpirun --allow-run-as-root --host $AZ_BATCH_HOST_LIST --mca btl_tcp_if_exclude docker0 /bin/bash -c \"export LD_LIBRARY_PATH=/usr/local/openblas/lib:/usr/local/nvidia/lib64 && cp -r /cntk/Examples/Other/Simple2d/* . && /cntk/build/gpu/release/bin/cntk configFile=Config/Multigpu.cntk RootDir=. parallelTrain=true\""`
+`"/cntk/run_convnet_mnist_gpu.sh ."` If running on multiple nodes, the application `command` to run would be:
+`"/cntk/run_convnet_mnist_gpu.sh $AZ_BATCH_NODE_SHARED_DIR/gfs"`.
+In both
+cases, the script to run is identical, but the argument to pass varies depending upon if the execution spans multiple nodes - as it defines where to place the output model files.
   * **NOTE:** tasks that span multiple compute nodes (i.e., MultiNode+SingleGPU or MultiNode+MultiGPU) will need their output stored on a shared file system, otherwise CNTK will fail during test as individual outputs are written by each rank to the specified output directory only on that compute node.
-To override the output directory for the example above, add `OutputDir=/some/path` to a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc.
+To override the output directory for the example above, replace the first argument to the script with a shared file system location such as Azure File Docker Volume, NFS, GlusterFS, etc.
-  * `mpirun` requires the following flags:
-    * `--alow-run-as-root` allows OpenMPI to run as root, as container is run as root.
-    * `--host` specifies the host list.
-Note that you will need to modify the `--host` parameter as necessary to ensure OpenMPI properly utilizes all of the GPUs on the node if there are more than one.
-Recall that `$AZ_BATCH_HOST_LIST` contains only a list of compute nodes in the pool, and not the number of slots.
-Thus, if this job is run on two `STANDARD_NC12` compute nodes, then the `--host` parameter would need to be `--host $AZ_BATCH_HOST_LIST,$AZ_BATCH_HOST_LIST` for OpenMPI to properly schedule processes across 2 nodes and 4 GPUs (i.e., 4 slots total).
-    * `--mca btl_tcp_if_exclude docker0` directs OpenMPI to ignore the
-      `docker0` interface bridge in the container as this will cause issues attempting to connect outbound to other running containers on different compute nodes.
   * Please note that for Dockerized MPI containers with gpu (i.e., `nvidia-docker` invocations), although the `exec` call can be wrapped by the `nvidia-docker` wrapper, the subsequent `mpirun` which performs a